Looking Back (and Ahead) on 30 Years in Thought Leadership Marketing

 By Bob Buday

-These are key trends I’ve witnessed in practicing and consulting on thought leadership marketing since 1987 – 30 years of watching and (hopefully) shaping a rising and dynamic profession.
-That was the year I left the world of business journalism to run publications and public relations for a management consulting firm called Index Group Inc. (and later CSC Index after it was acquired).
-This consulting firm would set the business world on fire three years later by ushering in a blockbuster operations improvement technique called business reengineering.
+This June I celebrated my 30th year in thought leadership marketing.
+I didn't know that was the name of this field I had entered back in 1987, when I left the world of business journalism to run publications and public relations for a management consulting firm called Index Group (and later CSC Index after it was acquired).
+No one was using the term "thought leadership marketing" back then; the label would come later.
+Index would set the business world on fire three years later by ushering in a blockbuster operations improvement technique called business reengineering.

 Since then, much has changed in this field.
 I think it’s worth pondering because the evolution of the practice helps to think how it might evolve in the next few years.
 The most important changes I’ve seen fall into four categories: